 - Best overall: Polk Reserve R500

-- Best stereo smart speaker: B&W Zeppelin
+- Best smart speaker: B&W Zeppelin

 - Best for home: Bluesound PULSE SOUNDBAR+

 - Best budget bookshelf: Elac Debut 2.0 B5.2